AWS Automated Backups

 - Snapshots

-- are user-initiated and enable to back up the DB instance in a known state as frequently as needed, and then restored to that specific state at any time.
+- are user-initiated and enable backing up the DB instance in a known state as frequently as needed, and can be restored to that specific state at any time.

 - can be created with the AWS Management Console or by using the CreateDBSnapshot API call.